avantol/Otto/README.md

 <br><br>Otto and the modified WSJT-X program run as a "versioned" pair, and Otto checks for the correct WSJT-X version when it starts.
 Be sure to download and install both programs!
 <br><br>If you already have another WSJT-X version installed: You can install the required (modified) WSJT-X 2.7.0 program in an alternate destination folder if you like.
 Neither WSJT-X version will interfere with the other, and they share the same settings and preferences... convenient!
 <br><br>When Otto is not running, the modified WSJT-X 2.7.0 "forgets" its modifications and runs like the standard unmodified version.
-<br><br>The UDP address/port for the WSJT-X Controller "UDP Server" is detected automatically by Otto.
+<br><br>The UDP address/port for the WSJT-X "UDP Server" is detected automatically by Otto.
 <br><br>For best results, set the WSJT-X "UDP Server" (Settings | Reporting tab) to address 239.255.0.0 and port 2237, with all "Outgoing interfaces" selected.
 <br><br>If you experience any problems with Otto, close all other programs that interface with WSJT-X, then re-open them one at a time to determine which one causes the problem.
 <br><br>It's best to use JTAlert in a passive mode, where it does not forward log data or control WSJT-X. This has caused problems for several users.